JostTim/alyx-local/README.Docker.md

 Your application will be available at http://localhost:80.

+Warnings :

-The first time you run the build command, you will need to make sure a file with a password of your choice (for the root linux user to create the postgres database) exists on the folder ./production/db_password.txt
+- The first time you run the build command, you will need to make sure a file with a password of your choice (for the root linux user to create the postgres database) exists on the folder ./production/db_password.txt
+- You need to make sure that the entrypoint.bash file in .production has LF end termination, otherwise it will not work !!!

 ### Deploying your application to the cloud